 New user? -- The first time you use this database you need to register for an account.
-Use the SciFinder Registration Information link above the description to access registration information.
+Go to the SciFinder Registration Information page to access registration information.

 SciFinder provides user friendly interfaces for searching by author, topic or chemical substance in the Chemical Abstracts Service databases: